DevonDeRaad/RADstackshelpR/README.md

 parameter setting for ‘m’ (3-7), and save the results as an unfiltered vcf file in a specified directory.

+#### Note: If too many of your samples contain low-data, it may be difficult to determine an appropriate ‘R80’ cutoff, as there will be very few (even 0) SNPs shared at an 80% completeness threshold.
+Personally, I remove samples with demultiplexed .fast.gz file sizes below 2Mb, before starting my Stacks runs, because these samples do not have enough data to be usable downstream, and can make setting an ‘R80’ cutoff impossible.
+If you receive an errors saying “‘names’ attribute \[2\] must be the same length as the vector \[1\]”, or “Rbind issue”, you likely have too many low-data samples to compare the number of SNPs between runs at high filtering thresholds, and re-running stacks without including samples with very small file sizes should alleviate this issue.

 ``` bash
 #designate all sample ID's to a single variable called 'files', each sample should be in the directory, and the filename should match this designation except for the extension, e.g., 'sample_2' = 'sample_2.fq.gz'
 files="sample_1